ColtonKayser/ColtonKayser.github.io/README.md

 ## FAQ Modal

 I thought it would be nice to put in a FAQ section to not only instruct the user how to use the app properly, but also instill some more humor into the app.
 The answers are written from a humorous perspective.
-The FAQ button uses an on.('click) function to switch between .hide() and .show() functions for the modal holding the FAQ text.
+The FAQ button uses an on.('click) event listener to switch between .hide() and .show() functions for the modal holding the FAQ text.
 The visual example with comments is below:

 ```javascript
 ////gets FAQ button